PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     As with the other movement types, a module with this specification cannot be combined with the selections for a :ref:`joint_specific_movement` or a movement with :ref:`perceptual_shape`.
 To code any information about other movements in the sign, add additional movement module(s) with the appropriate movement type(s).
 You can then adjust the timing of each module with respect to the others in the ``x-slot visualization window`` **(?)**.

-    For instance, you can choose whether or not to indicate that a fingerspelling is signed along a path ...
+    For instance, you can choose whether or not to indicate that a fingerspelling is signed along a path ... **(Note: add an example of a quick handshape change in the middle of a sign?
+I seem to remember a handful of these, maybe for compounds)**

 .. comment::
     Should I give examples here for lexicalized fingerspellings on a (circular) path? e.g. (I think?) the handspeak example of STYLE.